theupshift/chrdev/posts/2015-07-05-Backup-mongodb-database-from-docker-container-to-host.md

 ---
-title: "How to backup a mongodb database from a docker container to host"
+title: "Backup mongodb from a docker container to host"
 date: 2015-07-05
 layout: post.njk
 tags: post